-- Ruled Me – I like that they will let you choose how much protein per body weight and how many net carbs you want.
+- Ruled Me – They let you choose how much protein per body weight and how many net carbs you want.
 They don’t make you enter your email to get your results.

 - Keto Karma – This is a super simple keto calculator.
-There was only 1 section for activity level.
-You do not need to enter you email to get your results.
+There was only one section for activity level.
+You do not need to enter your email to get your results.

-- KetoConnect – this one is super similar to Ruled Me.
-It’s super clean and user friendly.
+- KetoConnect – This one is similar to Ruled Me.
+It’s super clean and user-friendly.
 They even have a video to show you how to use it.
-What makes this one different is that it takes into account the thermic effect of food (TEF) – basically how many calories you burn just trying to digest the food you consumed.
+What makes this one different is that it takes into account the thermic effect of food (TEF), basically how many calories you burn just trying to digest the food you consumed.